TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 Here we will explain how to setup your own preferred language Custom Format, with a few examples.

+!!! warning "Using language Custom Formats is not compatible with setting a preferred language in a quality profile in Radarr.
+You must use one or the other.<br>If you want to make use of the Custom Formats set the preferred language to `Any`."

 ## Language Examples

 Import the JSON in to your Custom Formats.